coralogix/cloudformation-coralogix-aws/aws-integrations/ecs-fargate/README.md

 ## ECS Fargate Logs
 Logs are collected using a sidecar deployment of [aws-for-fluent-bit](https://github.com/aws/aws-for-fluent-bit) as a firelens log_router.

-Specific details of this integration can be found [here](https://github.com/coralogix/telemetry-shippers/tree/master/logs/fluent-bit/ecs-fargate)
+Details of this integration can be found [here](https://github.com/coralogix/telemetry-shippers/tree/master/logs/fluent-bit/ecs-fargate)

 ## ECS Fargate Traces and Metrics
 Traces and Metrics are collected using the [AWS Distribution for OpenTelemetry (ADOT) collector](https://github.com/aws-observability/aws-otel-collector)

-Specific details of this integration can be found [here](https://github.com/coralogix/telemetry-shippers/tree/master/otel-agent/ecs-fargate)
+Details of this integration can be found [here](https://github.com/coralogix/telemetry-shippers/tree/master/otel-agent/ecs-fargate)

 ## Example Cloudformation Template